Deepscorn/ExpandCollapseAnimator/README.md

 * RecyclerViewAdapter - adapter with example of how you can change item height programmatically

 ## License
+It's free to use as long as you give credit to author.

 Copyright 2014 Tokarev Mikhail (also known as Deepscorn)

 Licensed under the Apache License, Version 2.0 (the "License");